cmchai/cmchai/README.md

 ## Hi there 👋

+My name is Mengqiao Chai, which is pronounced as *“Mun-chow”*.
+I am currently a postdoctoral researcher at Ghent University, Belgium.
+My research regards human cognition, more specifically about the cognitive process of multitasking, and the cognitive flexibility that human have to flexibly regulate the task preparation process when navigating an uncertain world.
+To do this, I used tools in Cognitive Neuroscience, which is an combination of Experimental Psychology (e.g. human behavioral testing), Biology (e.g. Medical Imaging), and AI technology (e.g. Machine Learning and advanced analytics).

+In the meantime, I am also an data enthusiastic who is always keen to strengthen my tech stack in Data Engineering, Data Science, and ML.

 <!--
 **cmchai/cmchai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.